MyZenKey/sp-sdk-ios/README.md

 * ACR Values - Authenticator Assurance Levels (AAL) which identify The strength of an authentication transaction.
 Stronger authentication (a higher AAL) requires malicious actors to have better capabilities and expend greater resources in order to successfully subvert the authentication process.
 Values returned in id_token will contain `aalx`.

-  * SP’s should ask for aal1 when they need a low level of authentication, users will not be asked for their pin or biometrics.
-Any user holding the device will be able to authenticate/authorize the transaction unless the user has configured their account to always require 2nd factor (pin | bio).
+  * SPs should ask for aal1 when they need a low level of authentication, users will not be asked for their pin or biometrics.
+Any user holding the device will be able to authenticate/authorize the transaction unless the user has configured their account to always require second factor (pin | bio).
-  * SP’s should ask for aal2 or aal3 anytime they want to ensure the user has provided their (pin | bio).
+  * SPs should ask for aal2 or aal3 anytime they want to ensure the user has provided their (pin | bio).

-* Request State -
+* Request State - Any SP-provided value to be returned with the auth_code

 * Nonce - A number used once.
-This is any Service Provider supplied value included in the ID_Token if SP asked for the openid scope.
+This is any SP-supplied value included in the ID_Token if SP asked for the openid scope.

-* Correlation Id - SPs may pass a correlation id to be added to MNO logs.
-SPs must work with the CCID onboarding portal to request any log entries.
+* Correlation Id - SPs may pass a correlation id to be added to Carrier logs.
+SPs must work with the ZenKey SP Portal to request any log entries.

-  **Note:** an SP should use the same correlation_id for code, token, and userinfo requests.
+  **Note:** An SP should use the same correlation_id for code, token, and userinfo requests.
 But MNO’s may not enforce this.

 * Context - SPs will be able to submit “text string” for authorization by the user.
-Best practice is a server-initiated request should contain a context parameter, so that a user understands the reason for the interaction.
+For example, a bank transfer may say, "Do you want to authorize a $200 transfer to your checking account?".
+The best practice is that a server-initiated request should contain a context parameter, so that a user understands the reason for the interaction.
 Maximum size will be <280> characters.
 Any request with a context that is too large will result in an OIDC error. (invalid request).

 * Prompt - The user needs to approve a transaction with each request.

   * prompt=None - should always return “user interaction required” which is a standard